 Cyclist Mark Beaumont on track to go around the world in 80 days

-Cyclist Mark Beaumont is set to arrive in Paris on Monday 18th September, finishing his around the world in 80 days mission one day ahead of schedule.
+Cyclist Mark Beaumont is set to arrive in Paris shortly, finishing his around the world in 80 days mission one day ahead of schedule.

 Back in 2008 he covered the 18,000 mile route in 194 days, setting a new world record.